ACCAD 3350: The History of Animation

 AFAMAST 2288: Bebop to Doowop to Hiphop: The Rhythm and Blues Tradition

 Examines the aesthetic and historical evolution of rhythm and blues: black music tradition including bebop, rock and roll, and hiphop, redefining American popular culture post-WWII.
+Prereq: Not open to students with credit for 288 or Music 2288 (288).
 GE VPA and diversity soc div in the US course.
 Cross-listed in Music.

 AFAMAST 4571: Black Visual Culture and Popular Media

 An examination of African Americans in visual culture and the theories of representation in popular media.
+Prereq: Not open to students with credit for 571.
 GE VPA and diversity soc div in the US course.

 ARTEDUC 2367.03: Criticizing Television